dbaltor/banking-demo-api/README.md

 ![](./pictures/bdd_with_tdd.png)

 I have implemented only one acceptance test that triggered everything else.
 All unit tests required to guide my development have been created.
-They all run without the Spring application context nor do they need access any other component or infrastructure.
+They all run without the Spring application context nor do they need to access any other component or infrastructure.
 After all, they are unit tests!
-For the sake of simplicity, I have stopped short to unit test the Controller though.
-They can easily be implemented using Spring `MockMvc` to speed up their execution by again avoiding loading the application context.
+The only exception are the *Controller* unit tests that partially load the Spring application context and use `MockMvc` to interact with the Controller without running the embedded server.

 ## Acceptance tests